-Located on the Caribbean, just south of Mexico's Yucatan Peninsula, Belize is a small, English speaking country with an amazing variety of natural environments including the largest barrier reef in the Western Hemisphere, dense mangrove lagoons, and abundant interior pristine tropical forests.
+Join Oceanic Society biologists and Belizean researchers for a family-oriented field study of Belizean wildlife including dolphins, manatees, sea turtles, and coral reefs.
+Located on the Caribbean, just south of Mexico's Yucatan Peninsula, Belize is a small, English-speaking country with an amazing variety of natural environments including the largest barrier reef in the Western Hemisphere, dense mangrove lagoons, and abundant interior pristine tropical forests.

-The first half of the program is headquartered at the Blackbird-Oceanic Society Field Station on Blackbird Caye, Turneffe Atoll.
+This exciting, educational program is designed for children 10+ traveling with at least one adult parent/chaperone.
+Activities include guided snorkeling at outstanding coral reefs, participation in bottlenose dolphin and sea turtle research, and manatee watching.
+The first four nights are spent at our Blackbird Caye Field Station, with daily excursions to explore and study a variety of species and habitats while snorkeling, hiking, or cruising in our research boat.
 The field station offers easy access to pristine coral reefs and is open to the public offering comfortable lodging in beachfront cabanas.
 The site serves as a base for the Society’s research projects, and opportunities to meet with scientists and learn about research efforts are an additional benefit of the program.

-The Turneffe Atoll serves as a feeding and resting area for dolphins and two days will be dedicated to accompanying the dolphin reseacher on dolphin surveys.
-Midweek we transfer by boat to St. George's Caye.
+Mid-week we transfer by boat to the St. George's Caye Research Station and Field School.
 The next two days are dedicated to observing manatees and studying sea turtles at Swallow Caye Manatee Sanctuary and the Drowned Caye Area.
 This site is known as a manatee resting and feeding ground and offer the best manatee watching opportunities in Belize.
 We will also accompany a Belizean sea turtle researcher studying hawksbill turtles.

 A guide will accompany the group throughout the program, in addition to guest biologists and researchers.

-U.S./Belize City/Blackbird Caye.
-You will be met at the Belize International Airport and tranfered to Belize City, and the marina, where a Blackbird-Oceanic Society Field Station boat will transfer you to Blackbird Caye (approximate 90 minute trip), in time for welcome dinner and trip briefing.
+You will be met at the Belize International Airport and tranfered to Belize City, and the marina, where an Oceanic Society Field Station boat will transfer you to Blackbird Caye (approximate 90 minute trip), in time for welcome dinner and trip briefing.
 Four nights in comfortable, beachfront cabanas .

-Blackbird Caye Field Station.
-Daily activities include morning and afternoon dolphin surveyes, and snorkeling excursions, then back for lunch in the palapa.
-Weather and other field factors will set our daily schedule but some of the themes will include: Natural history of community keystone animals; Marine life; Coral reefs and fish behavior, and Marine Mammals.
-The researcher will prepare us for the dolphin surveys and explain use of the various field equipment.
+Daily activities include morning and afternoon dolphin surveys, and snorkeling excursions, then back for lunch in the palapa.
+Weather and other field factors will set our daily schedule but some of the themes will include: Natural history of community keystone animals, coral reefs and fish behavior, and marine mammals.
+The researcher will prepare us for the dolphin surveys and explain the use of various pieces of field equipment.

-Days 6: Early morning transfer to Belize City and check in to your hotel.
-Day trip to the Swallow Caye Manatee Sanctuary and Belize's great barrier reef to observe manatees, sea turtles and to snorkel.
-Learn about manatees and hawksbill sea turtles from Belizean researches.
-Although our focus us manatee and sea turtle observation, there will be dedicated time for reef snorkeling.
+Early morning transfer to St. George's Caye.
+Visit Swallow Caye Manatee Sanctuary and Belize's great barrier reef to observe manatees, sea turtles, and to snorkel.
+Learn about manatees and hawksbill sea turtles from Belizean researchers.
+Although our focus is manatee and sea turtle observation, there will be dedicated time for reef snorkeling.